-Once you’ve landed on an newsletter/email service and build out your lead magnet(s), the next step is to promote it.
+Once you’ve landed on a newsletter/email service and built out your lead magnet(s), the next step is to promote it.

 - Include the lead magnet in your email signature line.
 I use the professional version of Wisestamp, which allows me to customize my email signature’s content.

-- Squeeze it in with a squeeze page.
+- Squeeze it in with a squeeze page (sometimes referred to as a lead magnet page).
 Wordstream.com defines a squeeze page as, “A landing page designed to capture opt-in email addresses from potential subscribers.
 The goal of a squeeze page is to convince, cajole, or otherwise ”squeeze” a visitor into providing one of their most sought-after and coveted pieces of personal data: the email address.”

 - Call to Action in Blog Post: Use your Calls to Action wisely by including a relevant one at the bottom of a blog post that beckons to your link magnet.

 - Use the signup button on Facebook and direct readers to your lead magnet in the cover photo.

 - Make LinkedIn work for you: Add a lead magnet link to your personal profile in the summary area.